erik78se/Tutorial-Build-a-quick-charm/quick-charm.md

 I will leave this task to you before we continue and learn how to upgrade your juju charms in your models.

 # The upgrade-charm hook
-Once you have made changes to your charm, you want to upgrade it to your model.
+Once you have made changes to your charm, you want to upgrade it in your existing model.
 You can either remove your charm altogether (juju remove-application) and start new, but you then need to wait for a new machine to come alive.
 This is not what you want always.
 Also, the "install" hook might take a long time to run.

 With your changes in the "update-status" hook, lets use "juju upgrade-charm" to upgrade the charm.